Jiroarb/townstar/README.md

 # Responsibility
 I have no responsibility if Gala Games decide to ban on usage of this script.

+# Support
-# if you found helpful and want to support me by donate
+If you find this script helpful and want to support me by donate:

 ERC-20/BSC : 0x457B79efEF26839F3BB5743E525cA9772f92F8aD

 BTC : 13KLr4qrppfKDmLD2RoRgueg3pu6ohciKq